gabrielluciano/editor-html-react-e-draftjs/README.en.md

 *Leia em português: [Português Brasileiro](README.md).*

+## Application Preview
+You can see and test the application in [this link](https://editor-html-react-e-draftjs.vercel.app/)!

 ## About DraftJS and this project

 DraftJS is an Open Source library created by Facebook using [ReactJS](https://reactjs.org/) that allows to create customizable text editors.
 However, to use and customize the Editor adding more tags or functionalities, a number of settings need to be made.
 This project was initially created from a need of the website [Aritmetika.com.br](https://www.aritmetika.com.br) and contains some of these basic settings.